 I have read in a few forums that some people build a tolerance rather quickly.
-Wanting to avoid a new tolerance or dependence was not in my plans so I never took Sulbutiamine powder three days in a row.
+Wanting to avoid a new tolerance or dependence was not in my plans so I never took Sulbutiamine three days in a row.
 This is probably a good rule of thumb, at least.
-I wouldn’t recommend non-stop usage, just a few days a week with breaks inbetween.
+I wouldn’t recommend non-stop usage, just a few days a week with breaks in between.

 Even though I never experienced any adverse effects, I need to mention that using high doses for weeks in a row can cause withdrawal symptoms if you stop cold turkey.
-Make sure you consult a doctor beforehand if you’re on heavy prescription as well since a case study does exist that shows a patient on antipsychotics growing addicted to this supplement.
+Make sure you consult a doctor beforehand if you’re on any prescriptions as well since a case study does exist that shows a patient on antipsychotics growing addicted to this supplement.

 What I found was a very pleasant and powerful energy and anxiety aid.
 I look forward to my next shipment and hope it will be as good as the first.